 The major rewrite of BVI trademark law that came into effect 1 September 2015 includes a new requirement that a licensed trademark agent submit all trademark applications to the BVI Trade Mark Registry.
 O’Neal Webster has received licensed trademark agent status.

-“With over 1,000 trademarks under management for reputable clients in every continent as well as the Caribbean, the firm has a solid track record as a leading trademark administrator and maintains an excellent working relationship with the Registry,” says attorney Vanessa King, O’Neal Webster Head Partner of Intellectual Property Law.
+“With over 1,000 trademarks under management for reputable clients in every continent as well as the Caribbean, the firm has a solid track record as a leading trademark administrator and maintains an excellent working relationship with the Registry,” says attorney Vanessa King, O’Neal Webster managing partner and lead partner of Intellectual Property Law.
 “We are authorised to address all BVI trademark services under the BVI Trade Mark Act and continue to offer a premium level of service and responsiveness that our trademark clients are accustomed to receiving – from initial filings, renewals, and assignment recordings, to change of ownership, license agreements, change of address, oppositions and infringement, and other trademark matters involved in mergers and acquisitions.”